SNAP Benefits in Ohio: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you make the most of your monthly food assistance and stay on top of your budget.
+Managing your SNAP benefits helps you make the most of your food assistance.
+This includes checking your balance and knowing your deposit schedule.

 How to Check Your EBT Balance

-Mobile App: You can use a third-party app to track your funds.
-The Benny app shows your real-time SNAP and EBT Cash balance.
+For a quick look at your balance on the go, you can use a third-party app.
+The Benny app shows your real-time SNAP and EBT Cash balance and offers cashback on eligible purchases.

 EBT Deposit Schedule in Ohio

 Your SNAP benefits are deposited on the same day each month.
-The specific date depends on the last digit of your case number.
+The specific date depends on the last digit of your case number, which you can find on any notice sent by your county's JFS office.

 Renewing Your SNAP Benefits

-SNAP benefits are not permanent and must be renewed periodically.
-Your local JFS office will mail you a notice when it is time for your recertification.
+Your SNAP benefits are not permanent and require periodic renewal.
+Your county JFS office will notify you by mail when it is time to recertify your eligibility for the program.

 EBT Deposit Schedule in Ohio

-In Ohio, your SNAP benefits are deposited between the 2nd and 20th of each month.
-The exact date is determined by the last digit of your case number, which helps you plan your grocery budget.
+Your SNAP benefits are deposited between the 2nd and 20th of each month.
+The specific date is determined by the last digit of your case number, helping you plan your monthly grocery budget.

 You can find your specific payment date in our Ohio deposit schedule.